The Uniformization of Certain Algebraic Hypergeometric Functions: Identities without free parameters

-The computations resemble those in the proof of Thm.~\ref{thm:812} and will therefore only be sketched.
-One defines a degree-$6$ polynomial $G_{4,1},$ symmetric in~$x_1,x_2,x_3,x_4,$ by a product over the six cosets of~$\mathfrak{C}_4$ in~$\mathfrak{S}_4$.
-Each coefficient can be expressed rationally in $x_5$ and the rational parameter~$s$.
-This leads to a degree-$6$ polynomial equation for~$F_4,$ defined as the fourth power of $\mathcal{F}_{1,4}^{(4;0)}(-\tfrac14;\zeta),$ i.e., of the ${}_4F_3$ in the theorem.
-The coefficients of the degree-$6$ polynomial are polynomial in~$s$.
-If one substitutes
+The computations resemble those in the proof of Thm.~\ref{thm:812} and will only be sketched.
+One defines a degree\nobreakdash-$6$ polynomial $G_{4,1}(y)$, symmetric in~$x_1,x_2,x_3,x_4$, as a product over the six cosets of~$\mathfrak{C}_4$ in~$\mathfrak{S}_4$.
+Each coefficient in~$G_{4,1}$ can be expressed rationally in $x_5$ and the rational parameter $s'=\sigma_5/x_5^5$.
+This leads to a degree\nobreakdash-$6$ polynomial equation for~$F_4$, defined as the fourth power of $\mathcal{F}_{1,4}^{(4;0)}(-\tfrac14;\zeta)$, i.e., of the ${}_4F_3$ in the theorem.
+The coefficients of the degree\nobreakdash-$6$ polynomial are polynomial in~$s'$.
+By examination, if one substitutes